MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-work-nonstock-items.md

 You can then fill or edit fields on the new item card as necessary.
 For more information, see [How to: Register New Items](inventory-how-register-new-items.md).

+> [!NOTE]
-**Note**: An Item cross reference record is automatically created for the vendor of the item between the vendor's item number and your new item number.
+>   An Item cross reference record is automatically created for the vendor of the item between the vendor's item number and your new item number.

 ## See Also
 [How to: Register New Items](inventory-how-register-new-items.md)